 We aren’t given a lesson plan so we’re not entirely sure what to say or how best to go about teaching our kids good money management skills.
-We’re also afraid that saying the wrong thing might send them careening into a life of debt and financial despair.
+We’re also afraid that saying the wrong thing might send them careening into a life of financial despair.

 We haven’t had much formal training on the subject ourselves.
 We mostly learned from trial and error, and by making expensive mistakes, none of which we’d like to elaborate to our kids.

 Given all of the above, our reticence is understandable, though wholly ill-suited to the task at hand.